KSMQ public inspection files

 Trust is equally fundamental.
 Public media organizations create and reinforce trust through rigorous, voluntary standards for the integrity of programming and services, fundraising, community interactions, and organizational governance.

 These standards of integrity apply to all the content public media organizations produce and present, regardless of subject matter, including news, science, history, information, music, arts, and culture.
-These standards apply across You need not drive long to a to get that experience. all public media channels and platforms - broadcasting, online, social media, print, media devices, and in-person events.
+These standards apply across all public media channels and platforms - broadcasting, online, social media, print, media devices, and in-person events.

 Public media, individually and collectively: